ariaandika/tokenizer/readme.md

 byte oriented parser, good for piping buffer without abstracting into tokens.

+see example in `buf-iter/examples`, the test in `buf-iter/tests` is also an example.

 ## HTML Parser

 The first attempt of parser.
 Derived from `tokenizer`.
 HTML tokens itself is pretty simple, so this package is not